 come out well, they're worthy of song.
 When they come out badly,

-well, they look like squashed, blackened cubes of pure,
+well, they look like squashed, charcoal cubes of misery.
+But you

 I'm also into Japanese food; I can't say I'm itching to order

 Chicken Gristle with Boiled Milk Skin again, but 99% of what I've